 If you want to find a great way to leverage Instagram Live for events, think about using it to deliver behind-the-scenes footage or short snippets of content you wouldn’t mind disappearing after a day.
 Also, remember that Instagram has a 60-minute cap for live stream video length, but you can easily restart your stream after those 60 minutes end.

 Just like the other social media platforms, Twitter quickly jumped onto the live streaming hype train.
 But, of course, Twitter added its flavor to the cocktail.
 For example, you can stream audio-only broadcasts to Twitter from Periscope.
 That’s a neat feature for anyone who is thinking about using social networks for podcasting.
 More recently, Twitter has made it possible to invite guests into live streams, so you can have your audience’s audio commentary appear in your broadcast.

 If you decide to use Periscope to live stream events, you might consider:

-- Enabling auto-save to camera-roll, so that you can post the video to other sites later
+- Enabling auto-save to your camera roll so you can post the video to other sites later

 - Using hashtags in video descriptions to improve searchability

 - Following the best practices for posting content on Twitter

 Remember that Periscope is Twitter for video.
 The rules that apply to live streaming on Twitter are very similar, if not the same.
 If you’re adept at using Twitter and know how to attract an audience, you should be able to get the attention your event needs.

 Once upon a time, Twitch was the video streaming platform where you’d venture only to watch or stream gaming-related content.
 With time, the honchos at Twitch figured out their members have other interests besides gaming, and so they opened the gates for other types of content.